 Having had dinner at The Grill a few months back, I was heavily anticipating a dinner at The Pool, their seafood-focused partner.
 As advertised, they kept the space true to its origins, including the somewhat corporate-looking ceiling, the lovely center pool, and signature beaded window treatments.
 There is something about being in a room with cube-like proportions that feels very grand, and the space definitely gives one room to breathe.
 Utensils and dishware were elegant, and wonderful to dine with, and had quirky touches here and there.

-We started off with some bubbly in the Pool Lounge, where you can count on someone from the front desk to guide you to your designated spot.
+We started off with some bubbly in the Pool Lounge, where you can count on someone from the front desk to happily escort you to your designated spot.
 I noticed that at the bar it was standing room only at about 6:15, so I was happy to have booked an early dinner.
-So far feeling pampered and delighted.
+So far feeling excited, pampered, and delighted.

 The Pool, 99 E 52nd St (betw Park/Lexington)